ckeuss/ckeuss/README.md

 Due to my domain knowledge I'd be glad to eventually merge both worlds `the built environment and data analytics` However, I am also interested in sustainability, sociology and user experience in other realms and open to learn more about business and finance.
-Since I am design enthusiast I do value the visual and communicative aspect of data as well and would like to dive deeper into data viz topics (fan of Alberto Cairo and Edward Tufte!).
+Since I am a design enthusiast I do value the visual and communicative aspect of data as well and would like to dive deeper into data viz topics (fan of Alberto Cairo and Edward Tufte!).

 At the moment I am focusing on learning the technical side of data analytics.